antmicro/topwrap/docs/source/developers_guide/config.md

 # Config

-A {class}`~topwrap.config.Config` object stores configuration values.
+The {class}`~topwrap.config.Config` object stores configuration values.
-A global `topwrap.config.config` object is used throughout the codebase to access topwrap's configuration.
+The global `topwrap.config.Config` object is used throughout the codebase to access the Topwrap configuration.
-This is created by {class}`~topwrap.config.ConfigManager` that reads config files defined in {attr}`topwrap.config.ConfigManager.DEFAULT_SEARCH_PATHS`, with files most local to the project taking precedence.
+This is created by {class}`~topwrap.config.ConfigManager` that reads the config files defined in {attr}`topwrap.config.ConfigManager.DEFAULT_SEARCH_PATHS`, with local files taking precedence.

 ```{eval-rst}
 .. autoclass:: topwrap.config.Config